 Admitting physicians, hospital discharge planners, neonatologists, hospital pediatricians and other hospital staff, as appropriate, shall work with the Alliance to ensure that children with potentially CCS-eligible conditions are identified and referred to the local county CCS program for CCS eligibility determination.
-For more information on CCS referral procedures, please see Policy 405-1305-Screening and Referral of Medically Eligible Children to CCS Program.
-Please refer to California Department of Health Care Services (DHCS) website for more information regarding California Children's Services (CCS).
+For information on CCS referral procedures, please see Policy 405-1305-Screening and Referral of Medically Eligible Children to CCS Program.
+For additional information on CCS identification and referrals please refer to the Alliance website California Children's Services (CCS) - Central California Alliance for Health (thealliance.health) or California Department of Health Care Services (DHCS) website for more information regarding California Children's Services (CCS).